mmiglioranza22/nestjs-auth-bootstrap/README.md

 	% TODO check if changes (specially cache/token/cookies deletion)
 ```

-## A note on user roles
+## A note on user roles (you can change it at will)

-[ ] There can only exist one user related role (sysadmin, admin, user, guest) and many task-related roles (task-agent, product-agent)
+[x] There can only exist one user related role (sysadmin, admin, user, guest).

-[ ] Sysadmin can assign any role, to themselves or other users.
+[x] Sysadmin can assign any role, to themselves or other users.

-[ ] Admins can only assign admin roles and all the other task-related roles, to themselves or other users
+[x] Admins can only assign admin roles and less priviledge roles, to themselves or other users.

-[ ] Users with plain user and guest roles can't modify any of their own roles, nor modify other users roles
+[x] Users with plain user and guest roles can't modify any of their own roles, nor modify other users roles

-[ ] Personal data (like email and password) can only be modified by the same users that make the update request.
+[x] Personal data (like email and password) can only be modified by the users that are affected (Sysadmin can't modify these, yet it can revoke all access/delete any user).

-# Mail service configuration

-If you wish to use the implemented **nodemailer** solution, you must create your own account and configure environment variables `MAILTRAP_HOST, MAILTRAP_PORT, MAILTRAP_USER, MAILTRAP_PASSWORD`.
-Refer to [mailtrap.io](https://mailtrap.io/) docs to set up your own configuration.

 # Special thanks